sandeepkr507803/Course-Management-App/README.md

    - Sign up for a Groq account at https://groq.com/
    - Get your API key from the dashboard
    - Change .env.example file to .env and replace 'YOUR_GROQ_API_KEY' with your actual API key
+   - Replace model name with your actual Groq model in chatbot_screen.dart file
 4. Run the Application
    - flutter emulators --launch <emulator_name> (use this command only when you have to use emulator, otherwise skip)
    - flutter run